dafyddcrosby/docs.daveops.net/meta/managing.md

 * Start by listening.
 "How are you doing?"
 Don't go straight to business.
 * Explore perceptions.
 "How do you think you're doing?"
 * Legitimize emotions.
-They're feelings are valid.
+Their feelings are valid.
 * Don't let your own emotions cloud the message.